flashbots/reorg-monitor/README.md

         simulate blocks in mev-geth
 ```

-The code needs a subscription to a geth node, either a local IPC connection or a `ws://` URI.
+The monitor needs a subscription to one or multiple geth/mev-geth nodes, either a local IPC connection or a `ws://` URI.
-You can set the geth node with `-eth <geth_node_url>` or use an `ETH_NODE` environment variable.
+You can set the geth node with `-eth <geth_node_url>` or use an `ETH_NODES` environment variable.

 Notes: